reflectoring/reflectoring.github.io/_posts/2020-07-09-implementing-retry-with-resilience4j.md

 ## Conclusion

 In this article, we learned what Resilience4j is and how we can use it's Retry module to make our applications resilient to temporary errors.
 We looked at the different ways to configure retries and some examples for deciding between the various approaches.
 We learned some good practices to follow when implementing retries and the importance of collecting and analyzing retry metrics.

+You can play around with a complete application illustrating these ideas using the code [on GitHub](https://github.com/thombergs/code-examples/tree/master/resilience4j/retry).

 ## References